 The Spring Preschool Application Window is now closed.

-- AFTER completing Step 1 and Step 2, submit the required documents listed in Step 3 to the Central Administration Office.
+- AFTER completing Steps 1, 2, and 3 submit ALL required documents listed in Step 4 to the Central Administration Office.

-- Documents will NOT be accepted if Step 1 and Step 2 are not completed.
+- NOTE: Documents will NOT be accepted if Steps 1, 2, and 3 are not completed.

 Preschool Special Education

 We are an integrated preschool program and are dedicated to meeting the needs of all children.
 We understand that all children benefit from the opportunity to interact with similar age peers and to learn about their world in a high quality inclusive early learning environment.

 We provide special education and related services to preschool-aged children who have been identified with an educational disability.
 If eligible, an Individualized Education Program (IEP) will describe which special education and related services are required for a young learner to be successful in preschool.
 These services may include:

 - specialized instruction from an early childhood special education teacher

 - specialized instruction from a speech language pathologist

 - related services from an occupational therapist or physical therapist